 Reports from Chile: avocado production and its environmental impact

 Probably the best research that has ever been done on this topic is written in Danish.
-As I am 99,9 % sure that you are not able to understand what is written on this website, I will tell you the findings that Danwatch did in 2018.
+As I am 99.9 % sure that you cannot understand what is written on this website, I will tell you the findings that Danwatch did in 2018.
 The article is quite long, but I can give you a summary of the most important findings:

 – People from a small town in Chile found out, by accident, that avocado farmers had illegally created an underground water system.
 It turned out that 100 % of the water from the river was going towards avocado production, which created a serious drought situation for the local citizens.

 – In 2013, the biggest avocado farm in the area was penalized by the government.
 Why?
 Because they had allegedly used 600 % more water than they were allowed to.